Amla Juice Recipe: Fresh, Preserved & Mixed — 3 Methods

 Can I freeze amla juice?

 Yes.
 Pour amla juice into ice cube trays and freeze.
 Each cube is roughly 15-20 ml — perfect for one serving.
-Pop.
-A cube into warm water or another juice.
-Frozen amla juice retains about 75-80% of its vitamin C for up to 3 months.
+Pop a cube into warm water or another juice.
+Frozen amla juice retains most of its vitamin C for up to 3 months.

 Founder, InstaCuppa | Building kitchen tools that give busy Indian families their time back